 Nanosys Questions the Future of Micro RGB LED Displays

-At the Display Week in Los Angeles, Nanosys, a firm specializing in quantum dots, criticized LCD displays with RGB LED backlighting, a trend gaining followers this year.
+At the Display Week in Los Angeles, Nanosys, a company specialized in quantum dots, criticized LCD screens with RGB LED backlighting, a trend gaining followers this year.
 To demonstrate its stance, the company showcased two 85-inch televisions: one with mini-LED and quantum dots (TCL X11L) and another with RGB LED backlighting.
-According to Nanosys, the colored light from the LEDs spreads to neighboring pixels, generating cross-color distortion.
+According to Nanosys, the colored light from the LEDs spreads to neighboring pixels, causing cross-color distortion.

 At Display Week, two 85-inch televisions pit mini-LED with quantum dots against RGB LED backlighting, showing color distortion.